utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 **Item** - Takes in a single item from a for or repeat sequence.

-**List** - Creates a list of all items sent to this block in the for or repeat.
+**List** - Creates a list of all items sent to this block in the for or repeat sequence.

 **Finish** - Sends an event when the block is complete (when the for/repeat has been run for every item and they are all in a new list).